-On the direct economic value distributed, majority of the value was distributed to employees as wages and benefits (43%) and as payment to suppliers and operating cost (42%).
+On the direct economic value distributed, a majority of the value was distributed to employees as wages and benefits (39%) and as payment to suppliers and operating costs (46%).

-IPO's continued dedication to providing quality and accessible education was even highlighted during the time of the COVID pandemic with the distribution of 4% of its direct economic value generated in the form of scholarships, tuition discounts, and corporate social responsibility (CSR) projects.
-CSR projects in 2022 include providing technical expertise and assistance to the national and local governments and communities, and community outreach projects, and donations to various causes including COVID related concerns.
+IPO's continued dedication to providing quality and accessible education which was highlighted during the COVID pandemic, which was continued in 2023, with the distribution of 4% of its direct economic value generated in the form of scholarships, tuition discounts, and corporate social responsibility (CSR) projects.
+CSR projects in 2023 were various projects providing technical expertise and assistance to the national and local governments and communities, and community outreach projects, and donations to various causes.
 These projects were initiated and implemented by the schools, their students and employees.

 Figure 1.
 IPO Direct Economic Value Distributed.
-Majority of the value (45%) was distributed to operating costs and payment to suppliers, followed by payment to employees for wages and benefits (38%).
+Majority of the value (44%) was distributed to operating costs and payment to suppliers, followed by payment to employees for wages and benefits (36%).

-In 2022, an average of 51,408 students enrolled in IPO schools, from Elementary (K+12) to post-graduate, with an increase of 4.74% from last year's total average term enrollment of 49,083.
-An average of 45,801 students also enrolled in non-degree certificate courses and trainings from across the IPO schools in 2022.
+In 2023, an average of 58,344 students enrolled in IPO schools, from Elementary (K+12) to post-graduate, with a 13% increase from last year's total average term enrollment of 51,408.
+An average of 33,768 students also enrolled in non-degree certificate courses and trainings from across the IPO schools in 2022.
 Sixty-five percent (65%) of the students enrolled also belonged to the lower economic segments E, D, and C2, wherein their monthly household income ranged from below ₱10,000 to ₱64,999.
-This is a 12% increase from the 2021 total of the student population.
+This is the same as that in 2022.